-Caution: Use only Travis Industries replacement parts, available from your dealer.
+Caution: Use only Travis Industries replacement parts.
 Do not use substitute materials.

-Warning: Do not operate appliance with the glass front removed, cracked, or broken.
-Replacement of the glass should be done by a licensed or authorised service person.
+Do not operate appliance with the glass front removed, cracked, or broken.
+Replacement of the glass should be done by a licensed or qualified service person.
+Warning:

 Contact your local Travis Industries Dealer for a Replacement Parts List